GHvW/letslearnpython/README.md

 $ python3 -m venv "./<env-name>"
 ```

-If you have multiple versions of python 3 installed, use the version you want the environment for explictely
+If you have multiple versions of python 3 installed, use the version you want the environment for explicitly
 ```bash
 $ python3.9 -m venv "./<env-name>"
 ```